frozenproof/nckh2_real_2.0/README.md

 Welcome to our project of NCKH2, as you can see , the project is clearly vectored and built from Next.js.
 We are glad to show you the result of our working as soon as possible , as we believe only working hard will bring good results , even if it sound typical , its truth as old as the earth.

+Days until the project is completed : 44 days.

 Read the current status of the project in /control/report

 ##The general flow of the data